Computroniks/wordsearch/README.md

 An entirely python based application that allows you to generate and play word searches alone or with your friends over a network.

+## External packages

+This project aims to depend on no packages that are not provided by default in the Python 3 installation.

 ## Licence
 This repo uses the [REUSE](https://reuse.software) standard in order to communicate the correct licence for the file.
 For those unfamiliar with